celsiusnarhwal/rest-against-humanity/docs/versions/1.x/docs/index.md

 REST Against Humanity can be accessed at [restagainsthumanity.com/api/v1/](https://restagainsthumanity.com/api/v1/).

-!!! info
-The code examples provided here are just that - examples!
-Just because your preferred language doesn't appear here doesn't mean you can't use REST Against Humanity.
-As long as your language implements HTTP requests and responses - or has a third-party library that does - you're good.

 ### Getting a List of Packs

-To obtain a list of all available packs, send a GET request to the root endpoint (`/api/v1`).]
+To obtain a list of all available packs, send a GET request to the root endpoint (`/api/v1`).

 === ":fontawesome-brands-python: Python (Requests)"